Michigan No-Fault Law: Definition of “Dependent” for Wrongful Death

 Attorney Commentary on No-Fault Statute: MCL 500.3110

-Dependents of deceased person, presumptions, fact questions, termination of dependence, accrual of personal protection benefits
+Dependents of deceased person, presumptions, fact questions, termination of dependency, accrual of personal protection benefits

-The following are automatically considered dependents under Michigan No-Fault law:
+The following people are automatically considered – or “conclusively presumed to be” – “dependents of a deceased person” under Michigan No-Fault law:

-- A spouse who lived with the other spouse at the time of accidental death.
+- A spouse who was dependent on and lived with his or her spouse at the time of his or her spouse’s accidental death.

-- A child less than 18 years old, or one who is physically or mentally incapacitated from earning, which the deceased parent lived with or supported regularly.
+- A child less than 18 years old, or one who is “physically or mentally incapacitated from earning,” who lived with and depended on the deceased parent for regular support.